 The Annual General Meeting elected Jan Svensson as Chair of the Board.
+The Board has formed an Audit Committee and a Remuneration Committee.

-For further information about the members of the Board of Directors including remuneration, see pages 34-35.
+For further information about the members of the Board of Directors and committees, including remuneration, see pages 40-41.